 - Update Functional Programming in Scala Capstone

-- Publish a new course, Effective Programming in Scala (in progress)
+- Publish a new course, Effective Programming in Scala (content created, beta testing is ongoing)